rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

 |-------|           |-------|
 ```

 Set E contains elements 1 and 2, and set F elements 2 and 3.
-That is, both sets
+That is, both
-contain 2, but E does not contain 3 and F does not contain 1.
-As before, there
+sets contain 2, but E does not contain 3 and F does not contain 1.
+As before,
-is no distinct order (i.e. inside vs. outside) between those two sets.
+there is no distinct order (i.e. inside vs. outside) between both sets.

-Note that sets E and F are said to **overlap** each other, noticeable via the
+Note that sets E and F are said to **overlap** each other, easily visible via
-**crossing borders**.
-That is, both sets have elements in common (they would
+the **crossing borders**.
+That is, both sets have elements in common (they
-otherwise be disjoint) and elements that the other set does not have (they
+would otherwise be disjoint) and elements that the other set does not have
-would otherwise be related).
-As such, overlapping sets represent a third type
+(they would otherwise be related).
+As such, overlapping sets represent a third
-of relationship between sets.
+type of relationship between sets.

-Note that, even though A is distinct from B, and that B is distinct from C,
+Note that, because sets E and F overlap each other, the borders of those sets
-the borders of these sets do not cross each other.
+do cross each other.

 <!-- ======================================================================= -->
 ## E(), set-of-elements

 **CLARIFICATION**
-The **set of elements** `E(S)` is
+Here, the **set of elements** `E(S)` is
-the union of all the sets in a set/multiset of sets `S`.
+the union of all the sets in a set of sets `S`.

 * `E(S)` := "the union of all sets (s in S)"
 * `E(S) := { e | (e in s) and (s in S) }`